-Xiaogang Wang and Xiaoou Tang, Fellow, IEEE
+Xiaogang Wang, Student Member, IEEE, and Xiaoou Tang, Senior Member, IEEE

 Abstract-In this paper, we propose a novel face photo-sketch synthesis and recognition method using a multiscale Markov Random Fields (MRF) model.
-Our system has three components: 1) given a face photo, synthesizing a sketch drawing; 2) given a face sketch drawing, synthesizing a photo; and 3) searching for face photos in the database based on a query sketch drawn by an artist.
+Our system has three components: (1) given a face photo, synthesizing a sketch drawing; (2) given a face sketch drawing, synthesizing a photo; (3) searching for face photos in the database based on a query sketch drawn by an artist.
 It has useful applications for both digital entertainment and law enforcement.
 We assume that faces to be studied are in a frontal pose, with normal lighting and neutral expression, and have no occlusions.
 To synthesize sketch/photo images, the face region is divided into overlapping patches for learning.
-The size of the patches decides the scale of local face structures to be learned.
-From a training set which contains photo-sketch pairs, the joint photo-sketch model is learned at multiple scales using a multiscale MRF model.
+The size of the patches decides the scale of local face structures to be learnt.
+From a training set which contains photo-sketch pairs, the joint photo-sketch model is learnt at multiple scales using a multiscale MRF model.
 By transforming a face photo to a sketch (or transforming a sketch to a photo), the difference between photos and sketches is significantly reduced, thus allowing effective matching between the two in face sketch recognition.
 After the photo-sketch transformation, in principle, most of the proposed face photo recognition approaches can be applied to face sketch recognition in a straightforward way.
-Extensive experiments are conducted on a face sketch database including 606 faces, which can be downloaded from our Web site (http://mmlab.ie.cuhk.edu.hk/facesketch.html).
+Extensive experiments are conducted on a face sketch database including 606 faces, which can be downloaded at our website (http://mmlab.ie.cuhk.edu.hk/facesketch.html).

-Index Terms-Face recognition, face sketch synthesis, face sketch recognition, multiscale Markov random field.
+Index Terms-Face recognition, Face sketch synthesis, Face sketch recognition, Multi-scale Markov random field.